 Recently my story group from my church met for our weekly meeting.
 And in case you’re wondering, Story groups are simply what we call our small groups.
-During the time of discussion the topic of judging came up.
+During the time of discussion, the topic of judging came up.
 The group sentiment was a familiar one here in our western context, “judging is wrong.”
-Seems pretty clear in our broader culture, but even within the culture of the church regardless of denomination, Episcopalian or Southern Baptist, liberal, moderate, or conservative, judgement is understood as reserved for God.
+Seems pretty clear in our broader culture, but even within the culture of the church regardless of denomination, Episcopalian or Southern Baptist, liberal, moderate, or conservative, judgment is understood as reserved for God.
 Jesus even made this clear, that we are not to judge.
 Right?

 Well like the radical I am, I chimed in during the conversation with the following comment, “Actually…(I could feel the hesitation in my voice) Jesus taught that we were to judge…” Immediately everyone was a bit shocked at what I had said.
 In fact not only did Jesus teach us to judge but the creeds witness to the reality that Jesus is coming back to judge the living and the dead.
 And I bet you as the reader might have just had a similar reaction.
 So let me plead my case as to why I think Jesus actually taught us to judge and why we as “Good Episcopalians” and all Christians should follow Jesus’ teaching on this.